suvrajitm/DomainMotionInertiaTensor/README.md

 SegmentDensityMap.tcl is used for segmenting the map.
 There is a variable "mapSeglist_idx" in this script which is used to keep track of the segment indices.
 It can be set automatically but here it has been set manually for the data at hand with 4 different segments (0 - 3) to match the indices of the segmented domains.

+Updates 2023:
+1. Determine the Hinge point through which the rotation axis and angle passes through
+2. Align the reference domains between two pdbs using rmsd fit in vmd, since sometimes the alignment with just the three principal axes is not good enough
+3.

 Notes:
 Pending issue:  Due to the random sign flip of eigenvectors , sometimes the axes sign flips in direction from one pdb to another pdb (small changes in the residue position or mass distribution).
 A fix for the sign flips is available in the literature, and needs to be implemented in the Orient script.